SPORTSMANSHIP/CONDUCT AND “TEAM TOURNAMENT” RULES

 COMPUTER GENERATED RESULTS – In the unlikely event of a computer failure at any event where the tournament director utilizes a computer to generate the results, the director may choose to give the basic tournament results and payments at the awards ceremony but hold any option payments until the computer problem is resolved.
 All results will be completed within 72 hours of the event and all results will be posted on the American Bass web site.
 All option winnings will be mailed within 72 hours.
 This procedure is necessary to insure respect for all of the competitors time.
 The possibility of a computer failure exists.
 All directors keep back-up data that will assure proper payment.
 However, manual checking of this data can be time consuming and would not be practical at the weigh-in site.

 2)SPORTSMANSHIP – Any contestant who displays poor sportsmanship and/or misconduct and/or violates these rules and/or violates the state fishing laws or lake rules may be disqualified and/or excluded from membership in American Bass.
 This includes conduct on and off the water including improper fishing techniques, illegal fishing techniques, misconduct in and around the host facilities for any event including hotels, casinos, retail establishments, etc. Misconduct is a bad reflection on organized fishing and American Bass.
+This also includes public speech and/or postings that are deemed detrimental to American Bass or its sponsors.
 Misconduct may be deemed as an infraction of our sportsmanship rule and is grounds for disqualification from any event and/or exclusion from membership in American Bass.
 Any angler who engages in improper or illegal fishing techniques, either during a competition or not, may be disqualified from any event and/or excluded from membership in American Bass.
 American Bass shall make the determination as to any sportsmanship, improper fishing techniques and/or misconduct issue.
-American Bass reserves the right to refuse membership in American Bass to anyone.
+American Bass reserves the right to refuse and/or revoke membership in American Bass to anyone, at any time.
+If American Bass Membership is revoked during a season, that angler loses their right to continue competing is any future events.
+Qualification for any Special Event or Championship is dependent on the angler being a “member in good standing” on the date of that event.

 3)PARTICIPATION AND ELIGIBILITY – Participation is open to all members of American Bass.
 Membership in American Bass is open to everyone.
 However, American Bass reserves the right to refuse membership and to refuse participation in American Bass events to anyone.
 Any angler unwilling to provide accurate address and/or social security # information may be denied membership.
 At least one (1) partner of each team shall be 18 years of age or older.
 Those anglers under the age of 18 years must have written consent of parent or guardian.
 No one under the age of 18 may fish alone without special provisions.
 A “Team” consists of two anglers.
 One member of a team may fish alone at any American Bass event, however, points will not be awarded if the other partner fishes the same event with a different partner.